InnerSourceCommons/InnerSourcePatterns/meta/pattern-template.md

 Short Title Here

 ## Patlet
-Short, concise 1-2 sentance description of the problem and/or solution.
+Concise 1-2 sentance description of the problem and solution.
 Readers may quickly review dozens of these patlets to discover and browse the larger library of patterns.
+From http://wiki.c2.com/?PatLet

 ## Problem
 What is the problem - crisp definition of the problem.
 Short description, usually not more than a couple sentances, that describes what the issues and challenges are.
 Be careful not to morph into information found in other sections below.